“The purpose of life is to live a life of purpose.”

-As for my definition of success, it’s not depicted by external factors such as how much money is in my bank account, the type of car that I drive, or how big my house is.
+As for my indication of success, it’s not depicted by external factors such as how much money is in my bank account, the type of car I drive, or how big my house is.

-Success to me is living life by my values and going after what I truly want.
+Success to me is living by my values and going after what I truly want.
 As long as I’m taking action pursuing what I desire, I will always be growing.

 For example, I’m not concerned about how much money I earn or how many people I can help.
 My only specification is how I feel about my contribution to my growth and that of society.

 Because I also have bills to pay and if it comes down to it, I will get a job and pursue my purpose on the side.
 Leaving my work is not the end all be all since I always have the choice to return to the workforce and support my lifestyle.

 Finding your purpose is a process, as it requires a deep understanding of yourself at the core level.

-But if you want to make a change in your life, then you must put in time and effort.
+However, if you want to make a lasting change, you must put in the necessary work.

-The truth is that if something is truly important to you, then you will make the time for it.
+If something is truly important to you, you will make the time for it.

-If not, then you will create an excuse or cling to a self-limiting belief and prevent you from going after what you want.
+Otherwise, you will create an excuse or cling to a self-limiting belief to prevent you from going after what you want.

 You do those things for self-preservation.
-You go to work so you can have money to pay for the things that you want, including the bare necessities for survival.
+You go to work because it gives you money to pay for things you want and need, including the essentials for survival.

-If you want something as badly as you want to live, then you will get that something because you will not let anything get in your way!
+If you desire something as badly as you want to live, you will obtain it because you won’t let anything get in your way.

 ― Jerry Seinfeld